dotlang/language/doc/RFE.md

 `x := acquire_lock() & release_lock`
 `func dispose(lock) = release_lock`

-? - can we make chain operator paren-free? no need to use paren when it is combined with other expressions.
+N - can we make chain operator paren-free? no need to use paren when it is combined with other expressions.
 `x := gg | process(_,1))`
 `x := {gg, xx} | process(_,_,1)`
 `x := 1 | process(_,2) + 5`????